close Business Finance Invest Bullets Most Viewed

 6. NSE IFSC Ltd.

 Of these active exchanges, NSE and BSE are the two leading stock exchanges.
 A company can choose to be listed on the BSE as well as the NSE, which is normally referred to as dual listing.
-One of the reasons for dual listing is that it increases a stock's liquidity, allows investors to choose from the markets, and the bid-ask spread on the stock tends to reduce, making it easier for investors to buy and sell the security in the market at any time.
-For a company to be listed on the stock exchange, it needs to fulfill predetermined criteria with respect to its financials and disclosures.
+One of the reasons for dual listing is that it increases a stock's liquidity and allows investors to choose from the markets, and the bid-ask spread on the stock tends to reduce, making it easier for investors to buy and sell the securities in the market at any time.
+For a company to be listed on the stock exchange, it needs to fulfil predetermined criteria with respect to its financials and disclosures.

 Difference between BSE and NSE

-Before we draw out the differences between the NSE and BSE, let us understand both the institutions' setup.
+Before we discuss the differences between the NSE and BSE, let's understand the setups of both institutions.

 Bombay Stock Exchange (BSE)

-This is the oldest stock exchange of India, set up in July 1875, and was known as 'The Native Share and Stock Brokers Association.'
+This is the oldest stock exchange in India, set up in July 1875, and was known as 'The Native Share and Stock Brokers Association.'
 It was founded by Mr. Premchand Roychand, who was one of the most influential businessmen at that point in time.
-Post-1957, the Government of India recognized it as the premier stock exchange of India under the Securities Contract Regulation Act, 1956.
+Post-1957, the government of India recognized it as the premier stock exchange in the country under the Securities Contract Regulation Act of 1956.
 It is currently headed by Mr. Ashishkumar Chauhan, the Managing Director and CEO of BSE.
-The term Sensex was coined by Deepak Mohoni, a stock market analyst in 1986.
+The term Sensex was coined by Deepak Mohoni, a stock market analyst, in 1986.
 At that time, the BSE Sensitive Index then was at about 750 points.

 BSE has an efficient and transparent market dealing in Equities, Derivatives, Indices, currency derivatives, Debt, EFTs or Mutual Funds, Interest Rate Derivatives, Commodity derivatives, etc.

-The vision of BSE is to 'Emerge as the premier Indian Stock Exchange with best - in - global class practice in technology, products innovation, and customer service.'
+BSE's vision is to 'Emerge as the premier Indian Stock Exchange with best-in-class global class practice in technology, product innovation, and customer service.'

 National Stock Exchange (NSE)

 The introduction of a robust risk management system ensured guaranteed settlements that protected the investors.
 Over 1600 companies are listed on the NSE.
 It offers trading and investment in Equities, Futures and Options, Retail and Wholesale Debt, currency futures, and Mutual funds.
-Mr. Vikram Limaye is currently at the helm helping NSE to realize its vision of 'Continue to be a leader, establish a global presence, facilitate the financial well being of people'
+Mr Vikram Limaye is currently at the helm of helping NSE realize its vision of 'Continuing to be a leader, establish a global presence, facilitate the financial well-being of people.'

-In 1996 NSE identified the top 50 stocks and arrived at the Nifty 50 index, which is extensively utilized as a barometer by investors.
-National Stock Exchange is the 10th biggest stock exchange marketplace, and as of March 2017, its market capitalization reached over $1.41 trillion.
+In 1996, the NSE identified the top 50 stocks and arrived at the Nifty 50 index, which is extensively utilized as a barometer by investors.
+The National Stock Exchange is the 10th biggest stock exchange marketplace, and as of March 2017, its market capitalization reached over $1.41 trillion.

 NSE Vs BSE: Key Differentiators